Use Transformations in Cloud, Device, and Hybrid Mode

 Make external API requests

-You can make any number of external API requests in your transformation functions and use the fetched responses to enrich your events.
+You can make external API requests in your transformation functions and use the fetched responses to enrich your events.

 JavaScript